-- The Department of Airports has started the inspections for private hangar ground leases and corresponding transition documentation.
+- The Department of Airports' electric vehicle charging stations will have level two EV chargers and there will be a fee to use the charging stations. - The Department of Airports has started inspections for private hangar ground leases and corresponding transition documentation.
 The department anticipates completing this project by June of 2023. - Regarding an update on the security cameras at both airports, Convergint is still working on a timeline of having the installation completed. - The self-serve fuel island continues to be an issue at Camarillo Airport.
 AVEX is working on getting repairs done from the manufacturer but have been encountering challenges with the supply chain.
 AVEX anticipates this issue will be resolved mid-December. - Streets of Vintage will be hosting an event at the Oxnard Airport parking lot.
-The event will be held on Saturday, November 26, 2022.
-The event will include local artisans, food, and entertainment. - The newly appointed tower manager at Oxnard Airport was expected to start in the middle of October but it did not work out.
-For now, Lee Westfall will remain as interim tower manager. - Coulson Helicopters were stationed at Camarillo Airport and used during the month of October to do some fire training.
-Positive feedback was received from a member of the community. - A community member requested "Avoid Residential Overflights" signs be placed at the Oxnard Airport.
-Airport maintenance crews were able to install the signs over the last couple of weeks.
+The event will be held on Saturday, November 26, 2022. - The newly appointed tower manager was expected to start in the middle of October but it did not work out.
+For now, Lee Westfall will remain as interim tower manager. - Coulson Helicopters were used during the month of October to do some fire training.
+Positive feedback was received from a member of the community. - A community member requested "Avoid Residential Overflights" signs be placed at Oxnard Airport.
+Airport maintenance crews were able to install the signs over the last couple of weeks. - An Aviation Advisory Commission meeting is not expected for the month of December due to a lack of agenda items. - Commissioner Bobby Williams is officially resigning from the Aviation Advisory Commission as a member from the fourth district effective December 31, 2022.